-Welcome to a brand new year in Scorpion Country!
-As the 2012-2013 A.S.B.
-President, I would like to invite you all to come out and participate in any of our many clubs, activities, and/or sports on campus.
-Take advantage of all the opportunities provided by your teachers, staff members, and peers throughout the year.
+Welcome to a new, exciting year in Scorpion Country!
+As the 2013-2014 A.S.B.
+President, I highly encourage you to show your "Scorpion Pride" by coming to and/or participating in any of our clubs, activities, and/or sports.
+Be a Scorpion who makes it happen by taking advantage of the provided opportunities.